 - How will you handle other adopted siblings who have different levels of openness in their adoptions?

-There are a lot of variables to consider before pursuing an open adoption, not least of which is the birth parent's wishes.
-You'll likely enter into a formal agreement stipulating frequency of contact with the birth mother, but you'll have to be emotionally prepared for this type of arrangement.
+There are a lot of variables to consider before pursuing an open adoption.
+There are many choices in the adoption process, not the least of which is the birth parent's wishes.
+You'll likely enter into a formal agreement stipulating the frequency of contact with the birth mother or birth father, but you'll have to be emotionally prepared for this type of arrangement.

 If you have questions about the legal aspects of an open adoption, you may want to contact an experienced adoption law attorney in your area.

 Can I Solve This on My Own or Do I Need an Attorney?

 - It is a good idea to have an attorney for complex adoptions